ashritta/NUS_FinTech_Show-Tell/README.md

 2. JS functions with repeated functionality - I started off with making sure the ROT13 function works correctly, to get the app up and running in order to set up a CI/CD workflow.
 I then wanted to expand the app's functionality by allowing the user to input a custom shift number, instead of just a fixed ROT13 shift.
 To do so, I duplicated and modified the ROT13 shift function to test out a custom shift function.
 I finally managed to get this working but unfortunately, this means my JS script now has a lot of repeated code, which is inefficient and messy.
 I need to reorganise and streamline my code soon!

-If you have feedback or suggestions, please do let me know! ☺
+If you have any feedback or suggestions, please do let me know! ☺